 THE LEGACY OF PARTITION

 The biggest strength of India has been the respect for democracy which has remained intact since 1947, except for the brief 2 year period in the mid 1970s when Indira Gandhi took away people’s freedom after a court verdict went against her.
+Her dictatorial brain produced the slogan – Indira is India, India is Indira.
+Leaving aside this 25 month dark period of Indian democracy, Indians have always enjoyed political freedom.
 This is in stark contrast with Pakistan which repeatedly fell for military dictatorships since its creation in 1947.
 The partition of India was largely a result of personal ambitions of a few Muslim leaders, fueled by the colonial powers.
 By all means it was a ill founded decision as far as Indians were concerned and yet another manifestation of the usual divide-and-rule mindset of the British.
 It only promoted religious divide between Hindus and Muslims leading to massive blood bath and mass migration of both Hindus and Muslims.
 If Pakistan was created in the name of Islam, the faith failed to keep the country intact beyond 1971 – when a dispute over results of a general election precipitated a civil war in the East Pakistan.
 Indian military intervention due to refugee pressure resulted in defeat and surrender of 93,000 Pakistani troops and birth of a new nation, Bangladesh.
 It is perhaps the most shameful military defeat after the WW-2!

 In 2010, India had around 176 million Muslims in India – similar to Pakistan’s population – forming about 14% of the Indian population.
+It is also the second largest Muslim population in the world after Indonesia.
 Thanks to the amalgamating influence of 80% Hindus, they enjoy a rare degree of social and political freedom; especially when compared with Islamic Pakistan which has preference for military dictatorship, and now radical Islam showing up as various terrorist organizations such as the Taliban and Al Qaida.

 Today what remains as Pakistan was West Pakistan until 1971.
 It has now emerged as a terrorist breeding center of the world, despite its decade long fight against terror alongside American forces!
 As NATO forces are leaving Afghanistan, the out-of-job well-trained and well-armed terrorists are reorganizing and focusing their attention towards Pakistan society and nuclear weapons; of course, their next big enemy is, as usual, India.
 It helps to remind that the idea of promoting religious fundamentalism originated when the US wanted to use them to oppose the soviet occupation of Afghanistan over two decades ago.
 (They only turned “bad” after the 9/11 terror attack on the US soil!)
 How long the Pakistan society will endure the sabotaging impact of their home-cultivated Jehadi groups is a question in the minds of all concerned people of the region and the world.